 When the commander stopped and work began on the camp, auxiliary units were sent to plunder the area (enemy territory) or to obtain food, feed and wood for bonfires.
 Legionaries extracted tools from their backpacks and built a fortified camp.
 It is worth noting that the most frequently chosen place for the creation of the camp were hills, for defensive and scenic reasons.
 In addition, the camp should be located facing the slope, if possible close to the forest and water source – minimizing the possibility of an ambush.
 The area was cleaned and levelled.

 Construction began with defensive elements.
-Cut down trees were used for gates (about 15 meters wide) and watchtowers, which, after being constructed on-site, were placed on each of the four embankments (all of them were to be burnt the next day when the army set off on the road).
-The firing forces were located along the forecast.
-The space of 60 meters between ramparts (agger) and the first rows of tents was filled with cattle, booty and prisoners of war.
-It was so-called intervallum.
-As Polibiusz writes, they were placed here so that in the event of an enemy attack one could not reach them with fiery arrows.
-This space protected leather and canvas tents and wooden buildings against enemy shots and attempts to set the camp on fire during the siege.
+Cut-down trees were used for gates (about 15 meters wide) and watchtowers, which, after being constructed on-site, were placed on each of the four embankments (all of them were to be burnt the next day when the army set off on the road).
+The firing forces were located along with the forecast.
+The space of 60 meters between ramparts (agger) and the first rows of tents were filled with cattle, booty and prisoners of war.
+It was a so-called intervallum.
+As Polybius writes, they were placed here so that in the event of an enemy attack one could not reach them with fiery arrows.
+This space protected leather and canvas tents and wooden buildings against enemy shots and attempted to set the camp on fire during the siege.
 Thus, the embankment (agger) was built and a palisade (vallum) was built, which together with the excavation (fossa) surrounding them surrounded the whole camp. intervallum was left between the camp ramp and the soldiers’ tents.

 The height of the camp wall was usually two-thirds of the width of the ditch, the width was similar.
 The slope and wall surrounding the camp were always crowned with a palisade (vallum).

 2 – Via Praetoria – Praetorian Street

 4 – Porta Principalis Dextra – right gate